DR. LOU KRAMER

-As always, if there is anything I can do to assist your student or to answer any questions about our district, please do not hesitate to contact me.
+As always, if there is anything I can do to assist you or your family, please do not hesitate to let me know.

 Dr. Kramer has served Ohio's public schools for 25 years and is currently in his sixth year as the London City School District Superintendent.
 During his teaching career, Dr. Kramer taught elementary and middle school students, while also coaching high school cross country, golf, basketball, and track.
 Over the course of his 19 years as an administrator, he has served as an elementary principal, a high school principal, the Director of Curriculum and Instruction, and as superintendent.